ONSdigital/gptables/docs/how_to/custom_theme.md

 # Custom themes with `gptables`

-It might be necessary to diverge from the `gptables` defaults, for example for organisational needs or user requirements.
+It might be necessary to diverge from the `gptables` defaults for organisational needs or user requirements.
 Where this is required regularly or across multiple teams, it can be helpful for reproducibility and code readability to create a custom theme as opposed to supplying an `additional_formatting` argument to `GPTable`.